-Instructions: Please print or type and complete all information.
-Please submit resume' along with this application.
+Instructions: Please print or type and complete all information

-Committee: Currural Plan Committee

-Name: Ellen Fineberg Telephone: 603-828-1327

-Could you be contacted at work?
-YES/NO If so, telephone #/A

-Street address: 75 Aldnich Rd.

-Mailing address (if different):

-Email address (for clerk's office communication): Ellen Fineberg Ogman , com

-How long have you been a resident of Portsmouth?
-36 years

-Occupational background:

-I have worked (and volunt eered) with nonprofit

-organizations as staff, executive director and as a

-consultant in New Hampshire, Maine and

-mass achusetts.

-Please list experience you have in respect to this Board/Commission:

-I served as a consultant to the Mayor's Blue furents Kibbon Committee on Ans and helped to unte Portsmouth's cultural and an

-OVE
+Please submit resume' along with this applicati on.
+Committee: Cutual Plan Committee OCT 1 9 20)22 ant Name: Ellen Fineberg Telephone: 603-828-132 7 Could you be contacted at work?
+YES/NO If so, telephone #N/A Street address: 75 Ardnah Rd Mailing address (if different): Email address (for clerk's office communication): Elen Fineberg Ogma), com How long have you been a resident of Portsmouth?
+36 years Occupational background: I have worked (and wolvesteered) with nonprofit organizations as Staff, executive director and as a consultant in New Hampshire, Maine and massachusetts.
+Please list experience you have in respect to this Board/Commission: I served as a consultant to the Mayor's Bu C Asbon Committee on Ams and Culture fiventy y ago and helped to mite Portsmouth's Culture Plan. al /ER in

 Have you contacted the chair of the Board/Commission to determine the time commitment involved?
-YES(NO,

-Would you be able to commit to attending all meetings?

-Reasons for wishing to serve ommuni 112A 4 a hist as WMMM SSIONIS. an thistorial fourieur, Brand SMOUTH TODT Merin maintenance

-Please list any organizations, groups, or other committees you are involved in:

-Please list two character references not related to you or city staff members: (Portsmouth references preferred)

-) Beagan Ruedig TD Name, address, telephone number

-OURN ROAD 380 -5083.

-- 1. This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and - The Mayor will review your application, may contact you, check your references, 2. and determine any potential conflict of interests; and - 3.
-This application may be forwarded to the City Council for consideration at the Mayor's discretion; and - If this application is forwarded to the City Council, they may consider the 4. application and vote on it at the next scheduled meeting. - 5.
-Application will be kept on file for one year from date of receipt.
+YES NO Would you be able to commit to attending all meetings?
+VES/NO Reasons for wishing to serve: My Upersence with arts and Cultural organizations as well as community planning could be useful to the work of the committee.
+I bridge history as a resident activist familiar with city boards and winnissions.
+Please list any organizations, groups, or other committees you are involved in: Portsmonth thistorical fociety, Brand member Strawberg Banke Museum, Carden Restoration + maintenance Please list two character references not related to you or city staff members: (Portsmouth references preferred) 1) Reason Ruedia, 70 Highland Street, (603) 373 3391 Name, address, telephone number 2) Teff Keefe 380 Ocean Road, (603) 969-5083.
+Name, address, telephone number BY SUBMITTING THIS APPLICATION YOU UNDERSTAND THAT: This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and 2.
+The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and 3.
+This application may be forwarded to the City Council for consideration at the Mayor's discretion; and 4.
+If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting.
+5. Application will be kept on file for one year from date of receipt.
+Signature: Date: Oct.

-OUT.
 19, 2022.
-10146 Signature: 7 Date:
+If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
+Yes No. 14 Acres 2016 board or commission?
+Yes No Moube V Please submit application to the City Clerks Office, 1 Junkins Avenue, Portsmouth, NH 03801